grzkarpinski/Machininig-Calculator-App/README.md

 ![Machining Calculator App results](Images/Screenshot2.png "Results")
 4. Enjoy!

+## UPDATES:
+1.1.0 : Added more specific errors info

 ## Upcoming Changes
-* Adding more specific error info
 * selecting parameters using the slider from the given range
 * ability to save to file